Peter Buck (anthropologist): Parliament and war

 In 1909, Hōne Heke Ngāpua, Member of Parliament for Northern Maori died suddenly.
 Buck was singled out by Native Minister James Carroll to be his replacement.
 Buck accepted and was elected in the subsequent by-election.
 He became a member of the Native Affairs Committee.
+In only his second speech in Parliament he participated in a filibuster on a bill to adopt daylight saving in New Zealand.
+Buck told the story of Māui capturing the sun to slow its progress across the sky, and quipped that Māui had been the first to implement Daylight Saving in the Pacific; the humorous reaction to this story in a dry debate, he later noted, seemed to have been the only thing his colleagues recalled of his six years in Parliament.

 He did not seek re-election to the seat in 1914, but stood for the Bay of Islands electorate, where he lost by a narrow margin.
 By this time, Buck had developed an interest in Pacific Island peoples, working briefly as a medical officer in both the Cook Islands and Niue during parliamentary breaks.

 During the First World War, Buck helped in the recruitment of a Māori volunteer contingent.
 Buck joined this contingent as medical officer, travelling to the Middle East in 1915.
 He took part at Gallipoli, later being awarded a Distinguished Service Order for his heroism.
 He later saw action in France and Belgium, before being posted to the No 3 New Zealand General Hospital at Codford, England, in 1918.

 Returning to New Zealand, Buck was appointed as Chief Maori Medical Officer, and in 1921 was named director of the Maori Hygiene Division in the Department of Health.

 Buck participated in the 1919–1923 Dominion Museum ethnological expeditions alongside Elsdon Best, James McDonald, Johannes Carl Andersen and Āpirana Ngata.